Hassan-Moussa/Hassan-Moussa/README.md

 _________________________________________________________
 -  ✨ Fun facts :

-•	Aot is my favourite anime
+•	Takopi no genzai is my favourite anime

 •	I got into coding in 2020 but I couldn't learn until 2023

 • I love playing video games such as re7 and re village